hanschrome/coin-market-hub/README.md

-# Market prices API for cryptocurrencies
+# CoinMarketHub: The market prices API for cryptocurrencies

 This API collects and stores each minute the market prices of cryptocurrencies in Binance.